 Teachers will conduct district academic and social emotional benchmark assessments on all students three times per year.
-These assessments may be completed virtually, in person, or during small group class meeting times.
+These assessments will be completed in person.
 The data collected during our benchmark testing periods is used to guide instruction and ensure that teachers are able to meet the needs of all learners.